bartvanhoey/BlazorWasmJwtWebApiToDocker/README.md

 cat /usr/share/nginx/html/appsettings.json | jq --arg aVar "$(printenv Jwt:ValidAudience)" '.Jwt.ValidIssuer = "http://localhost:7177"' > /usr/share/nginx/html/appsettings.json
 ```

-We also need to update our Dockerfile in the DockerWasm directory, because the jq library needs to be installed.
+We also need to update our Dockerfile in the DockerWasm directory, because the **jq library** needs to be installed.
 (jq is a lightweight and flexible command-line JSON processor)

-At the end of the file, you can find 2 new lines added.
+At the end of the Dockerfile, you can find 2 new lines added.

 ```bash
 RUN apk add jq